Jimbolia Veche oil field

 The Jimbolia Veche oil field is an oil field located in Jimbolia, Timiș County.
 It was discovered in 1980 and developed by Zeta Petroleum.
 It began production in 1980 and produces oil.
-The total proven reserves of the Jimbolia Veche oil field are around 18.6 million barrels (2.54×106tonnes), and production is centered on 120 oilbbl/d.
+The total proven reserves of the Jimbolia Veche oil field are around 18.6 million barrels (2.54 million tonnes), and production is centered on 120 oilbbl/d.